 Mindfulness and Yoga teacher.
-Committee member, chairperson and coordinator of MYA.
+Committee member, Secretary and Coordinator of MYA.

 Carolyn has taught yoga and mindfulness on a voluntary basis to a variety of organisations, particularly since retiring as a child and adolescent psychiatrist.

 Mindfulness – Carolyn has gained a Masters in Studies in Mindfulness.
 She has completed training to teach the 8 week Mindfulness Based Living Course (MBLC), the Compassion Based Living Course (CBLC) and the Mindfulness Based Living Course- Young Adult (MBLC-YA).
 Carolyn provides formal eight week mindfulness courses, bespoke courses, occasional day retreats and drop in sessions on a voluntary basis.

 Yoga- Carolyn has completed a 200 hour Hatha yoga teacher trainer course and she has continued to develop her teaching including training as a certified Accessible Yoga teacher, a yin yoga teacher and completing a course in children’s Special Yoga and Mindfulness for Autism and ADHD.
 She now mainly teaches yoga as a form of mindful movement, including working with the breath, body awareness, meditation and visualisation.

 Membership and Listings: British Association of Mindfulness-based Approaches, Mindfulness Association, Yoga Alliance Professional

 Somatic Awareness & Embodied Resilience Teacher.
 Lead yoga advisor of MYA.